-Where possible, CCTV cameras will be in use and monitored by the site manager.
+CCTV cameras will be in use ain the school grounds nd monitored by the site manager.

-All visitors will be escorted to and from their destination within the school by a member of staff unless they are DBS checked and familiar with our site and their role / duties.
+All visitors will be escorted to and from their destination within the school by a member of staff.

 The school's security lighting will be maintained by the site manager.
-Security lighting will be provided around the perimeter of school buildings with dusk to dawn lighting on all elevations where there is an entrance door.
-Lighting will be designed to eliminate and minimise potential hiding points.
+Security lighting will be provided around the perimeter of school buildings and carpark dusk to dawn lighting.